• Skip to primary navigation

 Cheltenham Racecourse is hallowed ground for horse racing fans.
 Each year the course plays host to the Cheltenham Festival, the biggest meeting in the National Hunt season.
 Cheltenham is home to much more than just one – albeit massive – meeting a year though.

-The International Meeting is one of the other important and highly regarded events held at Prestbury Park.
-Held every year in December, it includes several well regarded races but is headlined by the Grade 2 International Hurdle.
+Festival Trials Day is one of the other important and highly regarded events held at Prestbury Park, as the March spectacular approaches.
+Previously held every year in December, where the International Meeting was headlined by this Grade 2 International Hurdle, this was moved from the 2023/24 season to run in January, joining the Costwold Chase in a top-class day of racing.
 Run over a distance of roughly two miles and one furlong (two miles and 179 yards to be precise), the International Hurdle has been won by some very capable hurdlers over the years including the incredibly popular The New One.

 The New One

-Chart Showing Horses That Have Won Multiple International Hurdles Between 1963 and 2021
+Chart Showing Horses Who Have Won Multiple International Hurdles Between 1963 and 2025

 Race Origins